AliAsgharSWE/NextHire-Backend/README.md

 ### 9. App Live!

-* App is now live on your custom domain.
+* App is now live on your custom domain